alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/7 Time and randomness.md

 }
 ```

-Whenever we need a DateTimeImmutable instance we use the Clock.
-When we need a
+- Whenever we need a DateTimeImmutable instance we use the Clock.
-Uuid, we use the UuidFactory.
+- When we need a Uuid, we use the UuidFactory.

 ### 7.3 Introducing value objects

-So a good rule of thumb is that the classes you use as dependencies (constructor arguments, method arguments and return
+- Rule of thumb is that the classes you use as dependencies (constructor arguments, method arguments and return
   types) in your domain model should also be designed by you.
-It’s a good thing to make every aspect of
-your domain model’s design explicit, and suitable for your particular use case.
+- It’s a good thing to make every aspect of your domain model’s design explicit, and suitable for your particular use
+  case.

-In the case of our use of Uuid and DateTimeImmutable, the solution will be
-to define our own value objects.
+In the case of our use of Uuid and DateTimeImmutable, the solution will be to define our own value objects.
 This solves two issues at the same time:

 - We’ll have complete control over the API of our domain objects.
 - We won’t accidentally use IO in our domain objects, nor in the unit tests we create for them.